roydukkey/sass-module-list/README.md

   <dd>Returns the value of the first element from a list that satisfies the test implemented by the specified function.</dd>

   <dt><a href="//github.com/roydukkey/sass-module-list/tree/master/src/list/_find-nth.sass"><code>find-nth ( $list, $predicate [, $args...] )</code></a></dt>
-  <dd>Returns the index of the first item from a list that satisfies the test implemented by the specified function; otherwise, 0 is returned, indicating that no item satisfies the test.</dd>
+  <dd>Returns the index of the first item from a list that satisfies the test implemented by the specified function; otherwise, 0 is returned, indicating no item satisfies the test.</dd>

   <dt><a href="//github.com/roydukkey/sass-module-list/tree/master/src/list/_flat.sass"><code>flat ( $list [, $depth] [, $separator] [, $bracketed] )</code></a></dt>
   <dd>Creates a new list with all sub-list items concatenated into it recursively up to a specified depth.</dd>